 6. When governments and bankers destroy the financial system, people grab their pitchforks and come after them.
 Revolutions start during financial turmoil and desperate people do desperate things.
 Multiple central bank chiefs have simply passed the buck on to their successor so they don’t face the music on their watch.

-Now let’s move on to the next global crisis, born out of the 1998 debacle, entirely avoidable and still with us, simmering in the background.
+Now let’s move on to the next global crisis, born out of the 1998 debacle, entirely avoidable, still with us, and simmering in the background.

 THE GLOBAL FINANCIAL CRISIS OF 2008

 Another decade, another financial disaster.
 If you have seen either of the movies “The Big Short” or “Margin Call”, you will have some idea of the size of the mess the Western world fell into during 2008.
 I spent the Christmas holidays of 2007-8 in Perth, Western Australia, visiting my brother and his family.
 When in the city on the last business day of the year I could hear massive corporate parties going off all over the CBD.
 Pubs, restaurants, corporate offices and practically any public venue was full of mostly men in suites celebrating another bonanza year.
 In retrospect I realised that this is what the bell at the top of a boom sounds like, corporate celebration!